Stacked Actors

-"Stacked Actors" is a song by American rock band Foo Fighters which was released as a single in January 2000 from their 1999 third album There Is Nothing Left to Lose.
+"Stacked Actors" is a song by American rock band Foo Fighters, which was released as a single in January 2000 from their 1999 third album There Is Nothing Left to Lose.
 It was only released as a limited edition commercial single in Australia exclusively, however radio promotional singles were released in other countries for radio airplay.

 The song is a playable track in the game Guitar Hero: Metallica and as downloadable content for Rock Band 3.

 Musical style

 Justin Gerber of Consequence of Sound described "Stacked Actors" as "one of the heaviest songs the band has recorded" and "a grungy call to Grohls' past".
 Tim Coffman observed that the song showed Grohl "embracing his heavy metal dreams".
 It also has jazzy verses and ending as well, which are notably softer than the opening and choruses.
+The song plays at 136 bpm and is in standard guitar tuning, with the exception of the low-E string being tuned down to A, which creates the distinctive octave sound of the main riff.